angular/angular/aio/content/tutorial/toh-pt2.md

 Binding expressions in the template that refer to properties of `selectedHero` &mdash; expressions like `{{selectedHero.name}}` &mdash; _must fail_ because there is no selected hero.

-Now, click one of the list items.
-The app seems to be working again.
-The heroes appear in a list and details about the clicked hero appear at the bottom of the page.

 #### The fix - hide empty details with _*ngIf_